BenoitHanotte/shorturls/README.md

 ![Architecture overview](doc/archi_overview.png)

 The server is Written in GO and is facing the user.
 Redis is used as datastore to store the data.
+In order to support large loads, a Redis Cluster could be used, and multiple containers of the Go service could be used, with the users' requests being "routed" by a load balancer.

 ## 1.2 Data structure in datastore